 The 8‑Grid CSS System

-The 8-grid system is a simple way to maintain consistency in your CSS by dividing your page into eight equal vertical units.
-Each unit represents a specific value that you can use for spacing, margin, and line heights.
-The 8-grid system works well with rem
+The 8‑grid system is a simple way to maintain consistency in your CSS by dividing your page into eight equal vertical units.
+Each unit represents a specific value you can use for spacing, margin, and line‑heights.
+The 8‑grid system works well with rem units because it provides a predictable and consistent scale for your page layout.

 Here’s an example of how to set up the 8‑grid system in your CSS: